Support for young carers

 - have their own moderate to severe Special Educational Needs (SEN), or

-- attend Social, Emotional and Mental Health school or unit (SEMH).
+- go to a Social, Emotional, and Mental Health (SEMH) school or group.

-If you have other questions, contact SIBs team.
+If you have other questions, contact the SIBs team .

 Funding help for young carers